mdn/content/files/en-us/web/css/cascade/index.md

 | 11   | inline `style`      | `!important` |
 | 12   | transitions |              |

-In all origin types, the non important styles contained in layers have the lowest precendence.
+In all origin types, the non important styles contained in layers have the lowest precedence.
 In our example, the normal styles associated with the first declared layer (A) have lower precedence than normal styles in the second declared layer (B), which have lower precedence than normal styles in the third declared layer (C).
-These layered styles have lower precendence than all normal unlayered styles, which includes normal styles from `unlayeredStyles.css`, `moreUnlayeredStyles.css`, and the `color` of `p` in the `<style>` itself.
+These layered styles have lower precedence than all normal unlayered styles, which includes normal styles from `unlayeredStyles.css`, `moreUnlayeredStyles.css`, and the `color` of `p` in the `<style>` itself.

 If any of the layered styles in A, B, or C, have code similar to `:root body p { color: black;}`, those declarations are removed from consideration because of _origin_ as normal layered styles have less precedence than normal unlayered styles .
 If, however, the `:root body p { color: black;}` was found in `unlayeredStyles.css`, as both origin and importance are the same, _specificity_ would mean the black declaration had precedence.